 Player

 A video player is implemented based on the presented VVC decoding capability and can display VVC bitstreams in real-time.
-A video player is implemented based on the presented VVC decoding capability and can display VVC bitstreams in real-time.
 This player is built based the open source solution of FFmpeg/VLC and comes with basic play/pause control.
 It is complying with the GPL license and will be released to download soon at https://mmedia.tencent.com/vvc-player.